GoogleCloudPlatform/cloud-builders/git/README.md

 ### Push changes to a remote Git repository

-This `cloudbuild.yaml` demonstrates three functionally equivalent ways to push local changes to a remote Git repository authenticated with Application Default Credentials.
+This `cloudbuild.yaml` demonstrates two functionally equivalent ways to push local changes to a remote Git repository authenticated with Application Default Credentials.